Who are Arctic Shores?

-- You need to find the right time and place to complete the assessment.
 Somewhere where you will not be disturbed, with a reliable internet connection.
 Make sure that when starting the assessments, you are not stressed or anxious.

-- Once you receive an email from the company, try to do some background research to find out what type of game you could be playing.
 By knowing the main scenario and demands of the game, you will feel more confident and familiar with the game, and thus better abled to focus on tasks.

-- ALWAYS spend sufficient time analysing instructions for the assessments.
 Even though it looks like a game, it is not a game – it is an assessment.
 You will not be able to repeat it, and you do not want to lower your chances by not having understood the instructions in depth.